johnr909/spark/readme.txt

 * Compatible with Visual Composer
 * Compatible with Elementor Page Builder

+Preset Styles:
+Typography pairing is perhaps the single most frustrating and time-consuming task you’ll face as a developer when starting a new website.

+So, we search the web for some stupendously stunning combinations, with the aim of giving you the perfect font combinations that you can use right away.

+    Default Style
+    Poppins / Lora
+    Poppins / Poppins
+    Oswald / Muli
+    Montserrat / Merriweather
+    Roboto / Roboto
+    Arbutus Slab / Open Sans
+    Montserrat / Open Sans

+Quick Tips On Using  The Theme:
+    To make your life easier for everyone, the Theme is loaded with the BEST Google font combinations that you can select and use right away.
+Just go to:

+    Dashboard > Appearance > Customize > Preset Styles

+    You can easily add awesome icons to your pages and posts.
+    To display , use the code

+    <i aria-hidden="true"></i>

 == Installation ==
-Once the plugin  is installed, run the following command in terminal from the main theme directory:
+Once the theme is installed, run the following command in terminal from the main theme directory:
 $ composer dump-autoload

 == Frequently Asked Questions ==